They Only Kill Their Masters

-They Only Kill Their Masters is a 1972 American mystery film directed by James Goldstone, written by Lane Slate, and starring James Garner and Katharine Ross, with a supporting cast featuring Hal Holbrook, June Allyson, Tom Ewell, Peter Lawford, Edmond O'Brien, and Arthur O'Connell.
+They Only Kill Their Masters is a 1972 American mystery film directed by James Goldstone, written by Lane Slate, and starring James Garner and Katharine Ross, with a supporting cast featuring Hal Holbrook, June Allyson, Tom Ewell, Peter Lawford, Edmond O'Brien, Ann Rutherford, and Arthur O'Connell.
 The title refers to Doberman dogs that might have been responsible for a woman's murder currently under investigation by the local police chief (Garner).

 Garner wrote in his memoirs that "I'd rather not talk about" the film.

 Plot

 In the sleepy California coastal town of Eden Landing, police chief Abel Marsh returns from vacation to learn that divorcée Jenny Campbell has been killed by her pet Doberman, Murphy, on the shore of her beachfront home.

 Abel visits Dr. Warren Watkins, the veterinarian who tranquilized the dog when it was found over Jenny's dead body.
 Abel meets Watkins' new nurse, Kate Bingham, who objects to the dog being euthanized.
 Sarcastically telling Abel that "they only kill their masters," she shows him how Murphy responds readily to voice commands.
 When she says that dogs usually attack the throat, Abel wonders why the dead woman's bites were only on her extremities, and he orders an autopsy.
 The pathologist discovers that Jenny died from drowning in fresh water laced with salt.
 He also learns that Jenny was pregnant.
 Abel realizes that Murphy did not cause her death, and that her injuries came from the dog pulling her dead body out of the ocean.

 Abel questions Jenny's ex-husband, wealthy playboy Lee Campbell, who reveals that he divorced his sexually adventurous wife because she fell in love with another woman.
 Abel returns to the dead woman’s house with Kate, ostensibly because he wants her help in looking around.
 Kate, who has softened toward Abel, confirms that the bathtub was cleaned with industrial disinfectant and he tells her it is the likely scene of the murder.
 Abel takes Murphy in and they begin to bond.
 Kate and Abel's relationship progresses also and they spend the night together.